quasarframework/quasar-testing/packages/unit-jest/README.md

 ## mountQuasar(component, options)

 Quasar packs quite a lot of features and configuring correctly `mount`/`shallowMount` to work on Quasar CLI projects isn't trivial.
-This function incapsulate the configuration needed to bring you up-and-running.
+This function incapsulates the configuration needed to bring you up-and-running.

 Usage: